terabitbaci/capstone-lego-inventory/README.md

 Wishlist
 as a logged-in user
-I want to view my wishlist by build so I can print my wishlist, add parts as I acquire them
+I want to view my wishlist by build so I can print my wishlist, and add parts as I acquire them

+Wishlist Item Options
+as a logged-in user
+I want to click on a Wishlist item so I can view its details, add the newly-acquired number of parts to my inventory, and recalculate my build(s)

 as a logged-in user (code) (create a pdf and print) (standalone page with only the list of items and builds) I want to print a checklist of needed parts for my planned build